 Interfund transfers are defined as "flows of assets without equivalent flow of assets in return and without a requirement for repayment".
 Transfers are the use of funds collected in one fund and are transferred to finance various programs accounted for in other funds.
-The County did not report any interfund transfers for the year ended September 30, 2019.
+Interfund transfers as of September 30, 2020, are as follows: